Sairanjan-Subudhi/CICD_Assignment-1/README.md

 # CICD_Assignment-1
-This assigbment is for performing Assignment-1 of CICD and Pipeline Security
+This assignment is for performing Assignment-1 of CICD and Pipeline Security